daniel5151/blog/content/post/emoji-shortcodes.md

-And don't just take my word for it - go and play around with the [online demo](https://prilik.com/compressed-emoji-shortcodes) and see how well this "imperfect" collision resolution algorithm actually works - it aught to be pretty difficult to find any "reasonable" false positive inputs.
+And don't just take my word for it - go and play around with the [online demo](https://prilik.com/compressed-emoji-shortcodes) and see how well this "imperfect" collision resolution algorithm actually works - it ought to be pretty difficult to find any "reasonable" false positive inputs.

 ---